Kikobeats/svr/README.md

 The idea behind this project is **smart reload**, avoiding reload completely the process.
 It just reload the code that changes!

-It's similar [`micro-dev`](https://github.com/zeit/micro-dev), but out of the box for any exposed function that use `http.IncomingMessage` and `http.ServerResponse` objects.
+It's similar [`micro-dev`](https://github.com/zeit/micro-dev), but compatible with any function that exposes `req, res` interface (micro, express, koa, hapi, fastify, etc)

 ## Installation